nickludlam/ruby-mythtv/README.txt

 == Requirements

-This gem relies on the 'mysql' gem, and obviously requires a MythTV server to talk to.
+This gem relies on ActiveRecord, Mysql and composite_primary_keys, and obviously requires a MythTV server to talk to.
 The Gem is version independent, and currently knows how to speak the backend protocol versions 31 and 40.
 It can also cope with different versions of the MySQL database schema.

 == Install